whatnote/ClaimsCorner/README.md

 ### Features-Left-To-Implement

- - include a MI facility, give the client a graphical presentation of their claims data.
+ - Include a MI facility, give the client a graphical presentation of their claims data.
- - add financials of claims costs.
+ - Add financials of claims costs.

 ## Technologies-Used